fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 * Specify the type of annotation by setting the `type` attribute value to `polygon`.

-* Set the number of sides for the polygon using the `sides`attribute.
-Note that it's value must be greater than 2.
+* Set the number of sides of the polygon using the `sides`attribute.
+Note that its value must be greater than 2.

-* Set the x coordinate of the center of the polygon with respect to the leftmost position (taken as zero) of the chart using the `x` attribute.
+* Set the x coordinate of the center of the polygon for the leftmost position (taken as zero) of the chart using the `x` attribute.

-* Set the y coordinate of the center of the polygon with respect to the topmost position (taken as zero) of the chart using the `y` attribute.
+* Set the y coordinate of the center of the polygon for the topmost position (taken as zero) of the chart using the `y` attribute.

 * Specify the radius of the edges of the polygon, in pixels, using the `radius` attribute.
 Use it when you want to render the annotation as a rounded polygon.